How Many Product Photos Do You Really Need for Your Product Pages?

 6. Comparison or Scale Shots

-Returns happen because expectations don’t match reality.
-Including a photo that shows the product next to a person or a familiar object (like a phone or a hand) can prevent that disconnect.
+Returns happen because expectations do not match reality.
+Including a photograph that shows the product next to a person or a familiar object can prevent that disconnect.

 Quantity: 1 image.